Mets say MRI of Jed Lowrie’s sore left knee is negative

-PORT ST. LUCIE, Fla. — An MRI of Jed Lowrie’s left knee was negative, and the New York Mets said the infielder while behind schedule is likely to be ready for opening day.
+PORT ST. LUCIE, Fla. — An MRI of Jed Lowrie’s left knee was negative, and the New York Mets said the infielder is likely to be ready for opening day even though he’s behind schedule.

 “It’s nothing serious,” manager Mickey Callaway said Friday.
 “We’re going to progress slowly so that when he comes back to play he’s 100 percent.”

-The 34-year-old Lowrie provides valuable depth because he can play second base, shortstop and third base.
-An 11-year veteran, he played 153 or more games in each of the last season seasons for Oakland.
+The 34-year-old Lowrie provides valuable depth because he can play second base, third base and shortstop.
+An 11-year veteran, he played 153 or more games in each of the last two seasons for Oakland.

-New York envisions Lowrie getting plenty of playing time, useful to get days off for 36-year-old Robinson Cano and 33-year-old Todd Frazier.
+New York envisions Lowrie getting regular playing time at multiple positions, useful to provide days off for 36-year-old Robinson Cano and 33-year-old Todd Frazier.

 “That’s why we brought in depth.
 If something unfortunate happens, we’re covered,” Callaway said.
 “The guys we have in their 30s have played a lot of games in their 30s.